konstructio/gitops-catalog/README.md

     - Security
     - Storage
     - Testing
-- Create a pull request with the changes from your branch to our main branch.
+- Create a pull request with the changes from your fork to our repository main branch.

-### Acceptance Criteria

-We will approve all GitOps Catalog application submissions as long as they are working with the latest version of kubefirst.
+Feel free to check the other applications to find examples.

-### Kubefirst Tokens
+#### Kubefirst Tokens

 Any GitOps Catalog application can use the following tokens in their application's YAML so they can be replaced with the provisioned cluster information: